KxSystems/docs/docs/basics/ipc.md

 If you need confirmation that the remote end has received and processed the async messages, chase them with a sync request, e.g. `h""` – the remote end will process the messages on a socket in the order that they are sent.

+!!! note "flushing can also be achieved by sending a synchronous message on the same handle: this will confirm execution as all messages are processed in the order they are sent"

 #### Broadcast